maotoumao/vanilla-design/README.md

 #### CSS On-demand Importing

-If your boss isn't checking the code size, you can completely skip importing styles:
+If your boss doesn't care about how much code you've written, you can completely skip importing styles:

 ```tsx
 import { Div } from "vanilla-design";